stepkos/collaborate-app/README.md

 # Collaborate
-Platform to serch people to projects!
+Platform to search people to create projects together!

 ## How to run?
 - Install PHP and MySQL